jatin-sdev/jatin-sdev/README.md

 <h3><b><u>🚀 About Me </u></b></h3>
 <p align="justify">
 I am Jatin, a student and tech enthusiast with a passion for software development.
 I thrive in the dynamic world of technology.
-My focus is on collaboration and community support as I strive to inspire others to push their boundaries and pursue greatness.
+My focus is on collaboration and community support.
 I move fast, learn faster, and mildly over-caffeinated.
 Constantly exploring new technologies, quick to pick up new tech (Agentic AI is on my radar).
 Let's create innovative solutions together!
 </p>

 >*"Turning coffee into features and bugs into lessons."* ☕